AnssiR66/AlanStdLib/extras_src/README.md

 ## Folders Organization

-The build process ultimate goal is to work with multiple documentation folders in a symmetrical manner where each source folder in `extras_src/` is mirrored by a destination folder in `extras/`:
+The build process supports multiple documentation folders in a symmetrical manner where each source folder in `extras_src/` is mirrored by a same-named destination folder in `extras/`:

 |            source folder             |               build folder              |                     description                      |
 |--------------------------------------|-----------------------------------------|------------------------------------------------------|
 | [`extras_src/tutorials/`][tutorials] | [`extras/tutorials/`][extras tutorials] | _The Clothing Guide_ and other standalone tutorials. |

-When the _Standard Library Manual_ and the _Alan Cookbook_ will be added to the project, they will be allocated each one in its own source and destination folder.
-Working with symmetrical source/destination folder greatly simplifies reusability of build scripts.
+Currently there's only the `tutorials/` folder, but when the _Standard Library Manual_ and the _Alan Cookbook_ will be added to the project, they will be allocated each one in its own source and destination folder.

+Working with symmetrical source/destination folders greatly simplifies reusability of build scripts.

 ## Toolchain Details